The infection is caused by inhaling spores of the fungus.

 Antifungal drugs are usually taken for 6 to 12 months but sometimes for life.

+Coccidioidomycosis is acquired by inhaling spores.
+Spores are present in soil and can become airborne when the soil is disturbed and travel downwind.
 Farmers and others who work with or are exposed to disturbed soil are most likely to inhale the spores and become infected.
 People who become infected while traveling may not develop symptoms until after they go home.